cloudhippie/charts/stable/yopass/README.md

 > **Warning:** Use this deployment only for testing, we recommend a proper
 > deployment based on some operator to have a real lifecycle management.
-> Besides that does the used Bitnami chart not provide properly tagged images
-> for free.

 ```console
 database:
   type: redis
   dsn: redis://redis:6379/0

 redis: